 This article argues for a very different conclusion.
-The results of Lessmann et al. are certainly correct, in the context of maximizing detection and minimizing false alarm rates- but this is not the only possible goal of a defect predictor.
+The results of Lessmann et al. are certainly correct for the goal of maximizing detection and minimizing false alarm rates.
+However, this is not the only possible goal of a defect predictor.
 WHICH [Milton 2008] is a meta-learning scheme where domain specific goals can be inserted into the core of the learner.
-When those goals are set to one particular business goal ("find the fewest modules that contain the most errors") then the ceiling effect disappears:
+When those goals are set to one particular business goal (e.g. "finding the fewest modules that contain the most errors") then the ceiling effect disappears:

-- -WHICH significantly out-performs other learning schemes. - -More importantly, certain widely used learners perform worse than simple manual methods.
+- -WHICH significantly out-performs other learning schemes. - -More importantly, certain widely used learners perform $worse\ than\ simple\ manual\ methods.$